 When you make an enquiry we will consider which therapist might best suit the issues you wish to address based on their skills and experience.
 If you have a preference for a particular therapist, we will try to accommodate your wishes.
 Please let us know your availability so we can also consider which therapist might be able to fit around your schedule.

-Alison Marley, Lead Counsellor
+Alison Marley, Counsellor and Psychotherapist

 I first developed an interest in counselling and psychotherapy in my late teens but, like many people who come to this profession, I had a varied career path before starting my counselling training in my late 30s.
 I lived in Scotland and London before returning to the North East and, now in my 40s, I bring knowledge and experience from rich life experiences and past careers in the media, charity sector and in the NHS.
 I draw from these as a counsellor but I use my professional training and experience to ensure that your therapy is focussed entirely on you.